CassandraMaldonado/agentic_forecast_retail/README.md

 Status
 ------
 This is a scaffold with sane defaults.
-It is designed to be readable, extensible, and production-friendly—not a leaderboard-tuned solution.
+It is designed to be readable, extensible and production-friendly.